Arunprakash-A/self_references/README.md

      - Use hooks to debug the gradients, activation distribution.
 If you are using DDP, try dynamic tanh activation by removing batch/layer normalisation and see if the model performance improves
      - In LLMs, you may also vary the beam size while dealing with reasoning models.
 For example, page 6 in [the paper](https://arxiv.org/pdf/2103.03874)

-## Some subtle mistakes
+## Setup Instructions to avoid subtle mistakes in the shared cluster and/or logins
+1. After setting up the conda environment and activating it
+    - Check the `which python` and ensure it is pointing to the current environment
+    - Use `python -m pip install torch torchvision torchaudio` that safely uses the `pip` package from the current environment not from other existing environments by mistake.
-1. If you are on a shared cluster (servers), you should be careful and ensure every step you follow is correct.
+3. If you are on a shared cluster (servers), you should be careful and ensure every step you follow is correct.
 Do not ASSUME anything
     - For example, I set up a conda environment and installed all required packages.
     - I then used `ipython` for initial experimentation (that is the only option I have due to security concerns).
     - Everything was running smoothly, so I didn't doubt anything.